ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 3. **The clever alternative: Deploy a reference signature users can copy and modify**
     This is the most popular approach among our customers.
 Instead of enforcing a one-time deployment, you provide an always up-to-date reference signature.
 Users can copy it, personalize it, and use it as their own.
     It's not technically a one-time deployment, but it's a clever, user-friendly alternative that balances consistency with flexibility.

+## 46. How to add a calender link
+Adding a booking link to a signature can be highly useful as it allows the recipient to directly book an appointment only for the times you marked as being available.

+The most popular services being used are Microsoft Booking (a.k.a "Book with me"), Calendly, Google Appointment Schedules, Doodle, Acuity Scheduling, Square Appointments, HubSpot Meetings, SimplyBook.me, Setmore, and many more.

+These solutions all share the same problem: How to make the booking link available for use with Set-OutlookSignatures?

+It us usually not easy to programatically get the booking link as non-admin user.
+The universal approach therefore is so have an admin get all the booking links and save them to a custom attribute or a csv file for later use in Set-OutlookSignatures.

+Unfortunately, this approach is also the only one possible for Microsoft Booking: The website URL does not contain the SMTP address of the user, but the ExchangeGuid of its mailbox.
+This property is available for admins via the ExchangeOnlineManagement PowerShell module, but not for non-admin users in any way.